 Sprouted grain bread is made from whole grains that have begun to sprout, or germinate.

-However, what you might think of as a grain is really a seed.
+What you might think of as a grain is really a seed.
 With proper moisture and warmth, whole grain seeds begin to sprout into a plant.

-In fact, sprouting changes the nutritional profile of the grains, making their nutrients more readily available and possibly easier to digest.
+In fact, sprouting changes the nutritional profile of the grains, making their nutrients more readily available and possibly easier to digest (

 Here are 7 benefits of sprouted grain bread.

 Bread is typically made from flour, or ground grains, along with water, salt, and (usually) yeast (

 As their name suggests, whole grain breads include the whole grain.
 White breads, on the other hand, contain only part of the grain.
 The majority of the beneficial nutrients, such as fiber, vitamins, and minerals, are removed during processing.